Weakky/git-stack-sync/README.md

   * #### `gss submit`

     Creates GitHub pull requests for all branches in the stack that don't have one yet.
 It automatically sets the base branch for each PR to be its parent in the stack, creating a dependent chain of PRs.
+It will output the URL for each PR created.

   * #### `gss pr`